 At Mohave Electric, we know you count on us to make sure the power is there when you flip the switch, and we work hard every day to make that happen.
 In fact, MEC maintains a reliability rating substantially better than the industry guideline.
 Outages do happen.
 When they do, our crews respond to restore power as quickly and safely as possible.

 Members sometimes ask why some outages are only two minutes while others last several hours.

-The short answer is, the length of an outage depends on many circumstances such as location, time of day, cause, system design, weather, and what equipment is needed to make repairs.
+The short answer is the length of an outage depends on circumstances such as location, time of day, cause, system design, weather, and what equipment is needed for repairs.
 Each factor plays a part in how quickly we can respond to and restore power.

-A brief, momentary interruption, or a short two-minute outage, indicates the system’s automated, self-healing network has engaged to prevent a longer outage.
+A brief, momentary interruption, or a short two minute outage, indicates the system’s automated, self-healing network has engaged to prevent a longer outage.
 If you experience an outage longer than two minutes, it is important to let us know.
-Even if other members may have reported an outage, we may not know power to your home or business is off.
+Even if other members may have reported an outage, we may not know power is off to your home or business.